Benefits for non-UK nationals

 - income-related Employment and Support Allowance

-While registered with the WAS you are eligible for Social Housing, Housing Benefit / Rate Relief.
-Following 12 months of continuous employment as a registered worker, you will gain full EEA status and will be eligible for benefits on the same basis as existing EEA nationals - if you meet the 12 month rule, follow the link below to check which benefits you may be entitled to.
-The requirement for A2 Nationals to obtain work authorisation has been extended to 31/12/2013.
+Following 12 months of continuous employment as a registered worker, Croatians will gain full EEA status and will be eligible for benefits on the same basis as existing EEA nationals.

-If you are in doubt over which category you fall into or if you need further information contact:
+If you are in doubt over which category you fall into or if you need further information, you should contact:

-- your local Social Security/Jobs and Benefits office or the Employment and Support Allowance centre
+- your local Social Security/Jobs & Benefits Office or the Employment and Support Allowance Centre

 - the Northern Ireland Housing Executive or Land and Property Services for help with housing costs / rate relief